FordJ2/quickfix/README.md

 ###### **how it works**

 `Quickfix` was developed in python to work in inside of Terminal *(command prompt on pc)* for user interaction.
-It takes advatage of different string manipulation funcions that come with Python, as well as a [spellchecker](https://pypi.org/project/pyspellchecker/).
+It takes advatage of different string manipulation funcions that come with Python, as well as a [spellchecker](https://pypi.org/project/pyspellchecker/) and a [grammar checker](https://predictivehacks.com/languagetool-grammar-and-spell-checker-in-python/).

 ###### **to do**